 “Hujan emas di negeri orang, hujan batu di negeri sendiri, lebih baik di negeri sendiri”

-Which means It may rain gold in someone else’s country, and be hailing stones back in your own country, and yet it is still best to be back in your own country.
+This means It may rain gold in someone else’s country, and be hailing stones back in your own country, and yet it is still best to be back in your own country.
 Yes! it is best to travel in your own country!

 Final Say

-If you’re planning to do Peninsular Malaysia road trip and if you have the time, compare this and my first Malaya Tour and do your homework on the places you really wanted to go/see.
+If you’re planning to do a Peninsular Malaysia road trip and if you have the time, compare this and my first Malaya Tour and do your homework on the places you really wanted to go/see.

 “One day you will wake up & there won’t be any more time to do the things you’ve always wanted.
 Do it now.”